 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

-Homosexual acts (by either sex) are illegal and penalties include jail sentences.
+Homosexual acts are illegal and penalties include jail sentences.
 See our LGBTI travellers page.

 It is illegal to import or possess pornographic material.
 Offenders may be fined.